aws-ia/terraform-aws-eks-blueprints/patterns/istio-multi-cluster/0.certs-tool/README.md

-# Generating Certificates for Bootstrapping Multicluster / Mesh Expansion Chain of Trust
+# Generating Certificates for Bootstrapping Multi-cluster / Mesh Expansion Chain of Trust

 The directory contains two Makefiles for generating new root, intermediate certificates and workload certificates:
 - `Makefile.k8s.mk`: Creates certificates based on a root-ca from a k8s cluster.
 The current context in the default `kubeconfig` is used for accessing the cluster.